 MA201 MEDICAL SEMINAR (2.5 credits/36 clock hours) This course is designed to implement knowledge and skills learned throughout the program.
 The emphasis is to assist the transition of student to employee.
 Role play/simulations of day-to-day medical office encounters are incorporated.
-Prerequisites: Anatomy & Physiology II and Lab II, Medical Terminology II, Introduction to the Healthcare Field, Pathophysiology, ICD Coding II, CPT-4, Clinical Skills, Electrocardiography, Medical Administrative Skills I and Laboratory Procedures I. Taken concurrently with Medical Insurance Forms, Laboratory Procedures II, Medical Legal Aspects, and First Aid & CPR-AHA.
+Prerequisites: Anatomy & Physiology II and Lab II, Medical Terminology II, Introduction to the Healthcare Field, Pathophysiology, ICD Coding II, CPT-4, Clinical Skills, Electrocardiography, Medical Administrative Skills I and Laboratory Procedures I or Laboratory Procedures.
+Taken concurrently with Medical Insurance Forms or Principles of Medical Insurance, Laboratory Procedures II or Phlebotomy, Medical Legal Aspects, and First Aid & CPR-AHA.